SPY Near Record High While State Street Sentiment Index Moves Even Lower

 The time to buy stocks is when there is "blood in the streets", when others are fearful and selling.
 In late August through early September of 2015, my investor sentiment charts were screaming BUY and I added to many positions during this time.
 I took profits as the market rose into the end of the year.

-The markets fell again in early 2016 with SPY and the S&P500 testing their 2015 lows while the Russell 2000 and Nasdaq went even lower.
+The markets fell again in early 2016 with SPY and the S&P 500 testing their 2015 lows while the Russell 2000 and Nasdaq went even lower.
 I added again to positions.

-TABLE 1: Current Market Levels Compared with Benchmarks
+Table 1: Current Market Levels Compared with Benchmarks

-On 2/11/16, the S&P500 was down 14.4% from its record high.
-Today it is up 24.16% from that low showing that the period around 2/11/16 was a great time to buy!
-Those of us who bought small cap stocks, found in the Russell 2000 index during the periods of market weakness, saw even greater rewards as that index is now up 43.38% since 2/11/16.
+On 2/11/16, the S&P 500 was down 14.4% from its record high.
+Today, it is up 24.16% from that low showing that the period around 2/11/16 was a great time to buy!
+Those of us who bought small-cap stocks found in the Russell 2000 index during the periods of market weakness saw even greater rewards as that index is now up 43.38% since 2/11/16.

 Chart 3: Short-term Intraday SPY Chart Adjusted for Dividends